Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

-# Hierarchical Finite State Machine
+# Hierarchical Finite State Machine - V 0.8

 ​		As we all know, state machine is a very common design pattern.
 Here provide a powerful and easy-to-use Godot plugin for Hierarchical Finite State Machine with visual editing.